r10nw7fd3/esi/README.md

 # esi

-The simpliest and worst way to install Everlasting Summer mods on Android 11
+The simpliest and worst way to install Everlasting Summer mods for Android 11. **THIS THING IS NOT TESTED ON ANDROID 11 AND MIGHT NOT WORK!**

 You (*almost*) don't need to connect your phone to a computer